-Increasing self-awareness might help people to first understand themselves better, before thinking about what might help or hinder them bringing their whole self to work.
-Understanding their own preferences for behaviour, their strengths and even blind spots might give them a good insight into how they currently show up at work.
+Increasing self-awareness might help people understand themselves better before thinking about what might help or hinder them bringing their whole selves to work.
+Understanding their own preferences for behavior, their strengths, and even blind spots might give them a good insight into how they currently show up at work.

-This also might help them think about who they want to be in the new world of work, and what areas they want to work on.
+This also might help them think about who they want to be in the new world of work and what areas they want to work on.
 It might be that they want to work on being a more empathetic leader to connect better with their team.
 Or it might be that they want to focus on meeting their objectives more efficiently and achieving that promotion.
-Self-awareness can be the key to making fully intentional choices about our own development and priorities.
+Self-awareness can be the key to making fully intentional choices about our development and priorities.

 By creating work environments that encourage growth and access to all areas of ourselves, we are also creating a culture of development within our teams.
-When we look at people's colour energies, personal growth can often come from consciously working on and learning to dial up and dial down colour energies.
+When we look at people's color energies, personal growth can often come from consciously working on and learning to dial-up and dial down color energies.

-If we can reimagine our offices to support this kind of personal growth, through the culture, working practices and the very fabric of the buildings we work in, we have a great opportunity to create the very best working environments for the future!
+Suppose we can reimagine our offices to support this kind of personal growth through the culture, working practices and the very fabric of the buildings. in In that case, we have a great opportunity to create the very best working environments for the future!

-Self-awareness is key to people being able to understand who they are, what they need, and what might be preventing them from bringing their 'whole' self to work.
-As people become more aware of their preferences, they're better able to develop themselves and set a path for professional growth, supported by the new workplaces that encourage a learning culture.
+Self-awareness is key to people understanding who they are, what they need, and what might be preventing them from bringing their 'whole' self to work.
+As people become more aware of their preferences, they can better develop themselves and set a path for professional growth, supported by the new workplaces that encourage a learning culture.